Trend Following Swing Strategies

 Position Sizing for Swing Trends

-Swing trades require different position sizing than day trades because they involve overnight and multi-day risk.
-The wider stops inherent in swing trading mean you need to use smaller share sizes to maintain proper risk management.
-This approach ensures a single losing trade never damages your account significantly while still allowing meaningful profits from winners.
+Swing trades need different sizing than day trades because they carry overnight and multi-day risk.
+The wider stops of swing trading mean smaller share sizes to keep risk in check.
+Done right, a single loser never dents the account, while winners still contribute meaningfully.

 Risk Per Trade

-- Standard: 2% of account per swing trade
+- Risk a fixed, small percentage of the account per swing trade

-Keeping detailed records of your trend-following trades reveals patterns about what works best for your style and schedule.
-Over time, you’ll discover which entry days produce the best results, which symbols trend most reliably, and what hold times optimize your returns.
-This data-driven approach transforms trading from guesswork into a refined process with predictable outcomes.
+Keeping records of your trend-following trades reveals what works best for your style and schedule.
+Over time you will see which entry days produce the best results, which symbols trend most reliably, and what hold times suit you.
+That turns trading from guesswork into a refined process.

 Key Metrics to Track